 SELECT statements during insertion

-can deteriorate the compression, unless only bulk or delayed inserts
+can deteriorate the compression, unless only bulk inserts are used.

 OPTIMIZE TABLE or

 REPAIR TABLE.
 The number of rows in

 SHOW TABLE STATUS is always accurate.